Credit Card Processing Fees_Web Ready Header

 Merchants actually pay three different types of fees on payment processing: service fees, interchange fees, and assessment fees.

 As mentioned earlier, there’s no way to completely eliminate credit card processing fees.
-However, part of the fee you pay (the transaction fee) goes to the payment processor.
+However, part of the fee you pay (the transaction fee) goes to the payment processor you’re partnering with.
 Of course, payment processors don’t do this work for free.
 What merchants wind up paying largely depends on their payment processor’s fee structure.

 Additional fees that can be added to credit card processing, include:

 There’s a wide variety of processing cost structures out there.
 The dollar amount of these fees can vary quite a bit.
-So, merchants need to get clarity from their payment processing company clear about the exact features they’re paying for as well as what exact categories to expect on their first bill.
+So, merchants need to get clarity from their payment processing company about the exact features they’re paying for, as well as what exact charges to expect on their first bill.

 What a merchant pays for credit card processing is largely dependent on their payment processor’s fee structure.
 Credit card processors use a few different unique pricing models to process customers’ card transactions.
 Here are three of the most common ones: